wunderwuzzi23/blog/content/posts/2020/shadowbunny-virtual-machine-red-teaming-technique.md

 ## Endless possibilities

 There seem to be endless options from an adversarial perspective on how to leverage this.
-Oeople more familiar with Hypervisor can come up with more advanced attack scenarios even.
+Someone more familiar with hypervisor can come up with much more advanced attack scenarios even.

 **Real adversaries likely have already customized and built their own virtualization products.**